-Satellite-derived surface chlorophyll data are daily assimilated into a three-dimensional 24 member ensemble configuration of an online-coupled NEMO-PISCES model for the North Atlantic ocean.
-A one-year multivariate assimilation experiment is performed to evaluate the impacts on analyses and forecast ensembles.
+Abstract.
+Satellite-derived surface chlorophyll data are assimilated daily into a three-dimensional 24-member ensemble configuration of an online-coupled NEMO (Nucleus for European Modeling of the Ocean)-PISCES (Pelagic Interaction Scheme of Carbon and Ecosystem Studies) model for the North Atlantic Ocean.
+A 1-year multivariate assimilation experiment is performed to evaluate the impacts on analyses and forecast ensembles.
 Our results demonstrate that the integration of data improves surface analysis and forecast chlorophyll representation in a major part of the model domain, where the assimilated simulation outperforms the probabilistic skills of a non-assimilated analogous simulation.
 However, improvements are dependent on the reliability of the prior free ensemble.
 A regional diagnosis shows that surface chlorophyll is overestimated in the northern limit of the subtropical North Atlantic, where the prior ensemble spread does not cover the observation's variability.
 There, the system cannot deal with corrections that alter the equilibrium between the observed and unobserved state variables producing instabilities that propagate into the forecast.
-To alleviate these inconsistencies, a one-month sensitivity experiment in which the assimilation process is only applied to model fluctuations is performed.
+To alleviate these inconsistencies, a 1-month sensitivity experiment in which the assimilation process is only applied to model fluctuations is performed.
 Results suggest the use of this methodology may decrease the effect of corrections on the correlations between state vectors.
 Overall, the experiments presented here evidence the need of refining the description of model's uncertainties according to the biogeochemical characteristics of each oceanic region.

-15 1 Introduction
+1 Introduction

-Estimating the biogeochemical state of the ocean has become fundamental under the current climate change context due to its key role mediating global carbon stocks (e.g., Houghton et al., 2001).
+Estimating the biogeochemical state of the ocean has become fundamental under the current climate change context due to its key role in mediating global carbon stocks (e.g., Houghton et al., 2001).
 Currently, the optimal combination of observational data with the dynamical equations embedded in models through data assimilation (DA) is the most comprehensive strategy to meet this goal.
 Therefore, there is a growing effort towards the development of effective DA techniques to improve hindcasts, forecasts, nowcasts, and scenario simulations of ocean biogeochemistry (e.g., Brasseur et al., 2009; Yu et al., 2018; Fennel et al., 2019).
-At present, the Copernicus Marine Environment Monitoring Service (CMEMS) delivers DA biogeochemical products for only selected regions (von Schuckmann et al., 2019), though the operational production of the data-assimilated biogeochemical state of the ocean is one of its challenging core objectives.
+At present, the Copernicus Marine Environment Monitoring Service (CMEMS) delivers DA biogeochemical products only for selected regions (von Schuckmann et al., 2019), though the operational production of the data-assimilated biogeochemical state of the ocean is one of its challenging core objectives.